Life peer: Public offices

-Creations may be made for individuals on retirement from important public offices, such as Prime Minister, Speaker of the House of Commons or Archbishop of Canterbury or York.
+Creations may be made for individuals on retirement from important public offices, such as prime minister, Speaker of the House of Commons or Archbishop of Canterbury or York.

-Sir Alec Douglas-Home, who had renounced his hereditary title of the 14th Earl of Home on becoming Prime Minister, was the first former occupant of the office to receive a life barony.
+Sir Alec Douglas-Home, who had renounced his hereditary title of the 14th Earl of Home on becoming prime minister, was the first former occupant of the office to receive a life barony.
 Harold Wilson, James Callaghan and Margaret Thatcher all took life peerages following their retirement from the House of Commons.
+David Cameron took a life peerage upon his appointment as foreign secretary under Rishi Sunak.
+Theresa May was granted a life peerage in the 2024 Dissolution Honours.
 Edward Heath and John Major chose not to become peers.
-Tony Blair, Gordon Brown, David Cameron and Theresa May have yet to receive a peerage.
+Tony Blair, Gordon Brown, Boris Johnson, and Liz Truss have yet to receive a peerage.
+As of April 2025, Rishi Sunak is still serving as an MP.

-Harold Macmillan declined a peerage on leaving office, but over 20 years after retiring he accepted a second offer of the customary hereditary earldom for retiring Prime Ministers, as Earl of Stockton (1984); this was the last earldom to be offered outside the Royal Family.
+Harold Macmillan declined a peerage on leaving office, but over 20 years after retiring he accepted a second offer of the customary hereditary earldom for retiring prime ministers, as Earl of Stockton (1984); this was the last earldom to be offered outside the royal family.
 While David Lloyd George also waited a similar period for his earldom, most offers have been made and accepted shortly after retirement such as the Earls of Oxford and Asquith, Baldwin, Attlee and Avon.

 Many Cabinet members, including Chancellors of the Exchequer, Foreign Secretaries, Home Secretaries and Defence Secretaries, retiring since 1958 have generally been created life peers.
 William Whitelaw was created a hereditary viscount on the recommendation of Margaret Thatcher.
 Viscount Whitelaw died without male issue.

 Life peerages have generally been granted to Speakers of the House of Commons upon retirement since 1971, who sit as crossbenchers.
 (Previously, retiring Speakers had by custom received a hereditary peerage between 1780 and 1970, usually a viscountcy.)
 George Thomas was the only Speaker after 1971 who still received a hereditary peerage instead of a life peerage, being created Viscount Tonypandy, but he died without male issue.

 The convention was broken in 2020 when retiring Speaker John Bercow was not granted a life peerage, the first denial of a peerage to a former Speaker in over 200 years.
 At the time, Bercow was under investigation by the Parliamentary Commissioner for Standards regarding allegations of bullying, with the government claiming that Bercow would fail a "propriety test" conducted for all nominees.
 Unusually, Bercow was nominated for a peerage by then-Leader of the Opposition and Labour leader Jeremy Corbyn.